Interactive Brokers Review 2026: Pros & Cons

 Protections

-On top of that, protection in case of bankruptcy is also critical.
+Moreover, protection in case of bankruptcy is also critical.
 Even though IB is financially strong, we still want to know what would happen should it go bankrupt.

 It is important to note that since Brexit, European investors have been using other entities of IB.
 In that case, the protection is worse since you will not get SIPC protection on stocks, only FCA.
+But Swiss investors still have SIPC protection.
+We should note that SIPC has a global limit of about 7.5 billion USD.

 Technical security